Intention Games: Towards Strategic Coexistence between Partially Honest and Blind Players: Introduction

-However, rational entities my compete amongst themselves with a partial disclosure of payoffs achieved out of the competition.
-As long as each competing entity is in the knowledge that other participating entities might have payoffs over and above the disclosed payoffs, which is true for the said entity also, it is reasonable to assume applicability of novel game structures in this partially honest setting.
-Further, game equilibria should dictate that there don't exist players which are being dominantly unfair to other players through excessive deviations under the disclosed `public game' agreed upon by all (potentially dishonest) players. \\
+Rational agents my compete amongst themselves with a \emph{partial disclosure of payoffs} achieved out of the competition.
+There exist computational (and economic) interactions among semi-honest agents where strategic games with partial payoff revelation is a compelling yet unaddressed reality\footnote{We will give concrete examples of partially honest, blind competition in both computational and economic settings, in Section \ref{sec:example}.}.
+As long as each competing agent is in the knowledge that other participating agents might have payoffs over and above the disclosed payoffs (which is true for the said agent also), it is reasonable to assume applicability of novel game structures in this partially honest setting.
+Further, game equilibria should dictate that there don't exist players which are being dominantly unfair to other players through excessive defections from the partially disclosed payoffs as agreed upon by all players, which result in losses to the other players.
+Given this strategic setting, we introduce a new framework to formalize such interactions. \\